lashdid/record/README.md

 An online screen recorder without login

+> :warning: This website won't work on mobile browser.

 ## Why did I make this?

 Sometimes I need to record something from my screen.
 Because there is no default software for screen recording, downloading another software would be a waste of memory as I only need to use it once for a while.